 All art history majors who have worked with an advisor through the application process have been successfully admitted to competitive graduate programs in art history.
-Majors also have utilized their rich background in art history toward law and medical school.
+Majors have also utilized their rich background in art history toward law and medical school.

 The Augustana Teaching Museum of Art and the Visual Resources Center provide work-study opportunities for students to gain first-hand experience in museum operations and collections management.